diegofrata/terminal/README.md

-# Frata
+# terminal

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.
+This is a stupid terminal emulator I built for myself with Angular.
+I would not touch it if I were you.

 ## Development server